purushotham563/Java-Backend-/SpringDataJPA/README.md

 - Practice of entity lifecycle: `merge`, `detach`, `remove`
 - Full control over cascade types and fetch strategies

-## 📌 Next Steps (Suggestions)

-- Add REST APIs using Spring Web
-- Replace H2 with PostgreSQL or MySQL
-- Use DTOs and mapping with MapStruct or ModelMapper
-- Add tests using JUnit and Mockito

----

 ## 🧑‍💻 Author